Lizbell420/Heeyyy/TO-DO.md

  - [ ] PAI's should be shown on single posts
  - [ ] Make the Options searchable
  - [ ] Add an option to make the wrench/control panel not draggable
- - [x] Add an option to restore the position of the control panel
  - [ ] The Display Tweak "Force Chat Popup To Default Colors" should also include: ._1nc6 ._d97 {background-color:#4080ff !important;}

 LOW
 =========
  - [ ] Post action icons don't appear on posts that get added under the cursor.
 The mouse needs to be moved out of the post and then back in for them to appear.
  - [ ] Add a separate option to show the filter icon / wrench icon, separate from the "Mark As Read" functionality
- - [x] Add an option to pre-populate the filter tab list based on all defined filters
  - [ ] The control panel is partially hidden by the white strip at the top of Pages
  - [ ] Add content to the "About" tab
  - [ ] Allow users to define which groups/pages not to filter even if it's turned on